josueal1/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Python (2.7+)
-  - HTML & (S)CSS
+  - HTML & CSS
-  - React
-  - Vue
+  - BootStrap (4+)
   - Node.js
   - WordPress
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Josue, a software engineer based in Los Angeles, CA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I love designing solutions with people that want to make a novel change in the world.
+My personal mission and vision is to architect robust, reliable, and equitable digital solutions!

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Upon graduating from [University of California, Irvine](https://www.ics.uci.edu/) in June 2021, I plan to join the engineering team at [Target Corporation](https://corporate.target.com/about) where I will work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: